Classification of spin-chain braid representations: Introduction

 {\mathfrak{e}}

-Recently with Damiani \cite{DamianiMartinRowell} we were led to consider $4\times 4$ spin-chain representations of the braid group, {in particular, with only limited basis change symmetry}, in our study of certain finite dimensional quotients of the loop braid group {algebra}.
+Recently with Damiani \cite{DamianiMartinRowell} we were led to consider {$N=2$, i.e. } $4\times 4$ spin-chain representations of the braid group, {in particular, with only limited basis change symmetry}, in our study of certain finite dimensional quotients of the loop braid group {algebra}.
 The matrices we encountered have the same form as the universal $R$-matrix for the quantum supergroup $U_q\mathfrak{sl}_{1|1}$.
-A salient feature these YBOs share with the $U_q\mathfrak{sl}_2$ $R$-matrix is that they are \emph{charge conserving} in the sense that the subspaces spanned by tensor products of standard basis vectors $\mathbeef_i\otimes \mathbeef_j$ and $\mathbeef_j\otimes \mathbeef_i$ are invariant under $R$ (here for $i,j\in\{1,2\}$), i.e. of the general form $ $.
-This suggests that an appropriate higher dimensional generalization of these $4\times 4$ solutions should be $\nNn^2\times \nNn^2$ charge conserving solutions to the YBE.
+A salient feature these YBOs share with the $U_q\mathfrak{sl}_2$ $R$-matrix {(which does not lift to loop-braid in general)} is that they are \emph{charge conserving} in the sense that the subspaces spanned by tensor products of standard basis vectors $\mathbeef_i\otimes \mathbeef_j$ and $\mathbeef_j\otimes \mathbeef_i$ are invariant under $R$ (here for $i,j\in\{1,2\}$), i.e. of the general form $ $ {as in an XXZ spin chain or 6-vertex model \cite{Baxter}}.
+This suggests that an appropriate higher dimensional generalization of these $4\times 4$ solutions should be $\nNn^2\times \nNn^2$ charge conserving solutions to the YBE. {In \cite{DamianiMartinRowell} we observed that the universal $R$-matrix coming from $U_q\mathfrak{sl}_{1|1}$ can be supplemented with another \emph{involutive} YBO to lift the braid group representations to \emph{loop} braid group representations, while the $R$-matrix from $U_q\mathfrak{sl}_2$ cannot.
+Shedding light on this phenomena was our original motivation for studying charge conserving YBOs. {Indeed our solution here has an immediate application: as the key step in obtaining a corresponding loop-braid classification \cite{MRT1}}.}

 In this article we classify charge conserving YBOs.
 The problem is first framed in terms of monoidal functors $F$ from the braid category $\Bcat$ to a category $\Match^N$ of charge conserving matrices.
 The automorphisms in this target category confer symmetries upon the space of solutions, represented as images of the monoidal generator $\sigma$ of the category $\Bcat$ under $F$.
 We then characterize all such functors in terms of polynomial constraints.
 Taken in tandem, these symmetries and constraints yield a blueprint for a complete classification.
 The description of all solutions is facilitated by a remarkably simple combinatorial encoding of a transversal of the orbits of all solutions under the action of the group of symmetries.